ankurk91/laravel-mix-auto-extract/readme.md

 [![github-tag](https://img.shields.io/github/tag/ankurk91/laravel-mix-auto-extract.svg?maxAge=1800)](https://github.com/ankurk91/laravel-mix-auto-extract/)
 [![license](https://img.shields.io/github/license/ankurk91/laravel-mix-auto-extract.svg?maxAge=1800)](https://yarnpkg.com/en/package/laravel-mix-auto-extract)

-[Laravel Mix](https://github.com/JeffreyWay/laravel-mix) plugin to auto extract 3rd party dependencies to `vendor.js`.
+[Laravel Mix](https://github.com/JeffreyWay/laravel-mix) plugin to auto extract 3rd party dependencies as `vendor.js`.

 ### What was the problem?
-* Laravel Mix already has an `extract()` method which accepts an array of dependencies that you want to extract as `vendor.js`
+* Laravel Mix already has a `extract()` method which accepts an array of dependencies that you want to extract as `vendor.js`
 * Whenever you install a new package, you also need to update this list to make it work.
 * Read more on this [issue](https://github.com/JeffreyWay/laravel-mix/issues/1233)